cnbi/CRT-Sample-Size-Determination/README.md

 # Power analysis in cluster randomized trials
+R package created to determine the required sample size in different designs of cluster randomised trialswhen using the Bayes factor.
+The method implemented is based on simulating datasets, fitting multilevel models, and calculating the Approximated Adjusted Fractional Bayes Factor.

 ## Project organization
 The following graph displays the organization of the files and folders related to this research study: